helderco/univ-polyclip/README.md

 Supported operations are: union, intersection and difference.

 Subject and clip polygon can be defined per command line option.
-Defaults for the subject and clip polygon are set at the beggining of the file for easy edit, but they can be overriden from the command line using the options `--subject-poly` and `--clip-poly`.
+Defaults for the subject and clip polygon are set at the beggining of the file for easy edit, but they can be overriden from the command line using the options `--subj-poly` and `--clip-poly`.

 **Example:**

-`polyclip.py --subject-poly="1.5,1.25;7.5,2.5;4,3;4.5,6.5"`
+`polyclip.py --subj-poly="1.5, 1.25; 7.5, 2.5; 4, 3; 4.5, 6.5"`

 Type `polyclip.py -h` for available options.
 Press `Esc` to exit.